disaster-robotics-proalertas/pucrs_campus_gazebo/docs/source/pyson/index.rst

 	roscore

-In other terminar, enter the folde *check_odom* you just copied to your catkin_ws and run:
+In other terminar, enter the folder *check_odom* you just copied to your catkin_ws and run:

 	python main.py